alpinus4/chatbot/README.md

+# Chatbot
-# Number recognition using neural networks
+Basic chatbot using neural networks

-## Hwo to prepare working environment
+## How to prepare working environment

+1. You need to have pipenv installed: `pip install pipenv`
-1. To install dependencies `pipenv install`
+1. To install dependencies: `pipenv install`
-2. To run `pipenv run python main.py`
+2. To run: `pipenv run python main.py`